imbo/imbo/docs/usage/api.rst

 The global images resource is used to search for images across users, given that the public key has access to the images of these users.

 This resource is read only, and behaves in the same way as described in the `Get image collections` section of :ref:`images-resource`.
-In addition to the parameters specified for `Get image collections`, the following query parameter must be specified:
+In addition to the parameters specified for `Get image collections`, the following query parameter can be specified:

 ``users[]``
     An array of users to get images for.